IvoVellekoop/wavesim_py/README.md

 plot(u_computed, u_ref, re)
 ```

-Apart from the inputs `permittivity`, `periodic`, and `source`, all other parameters have defaults.
+Apart from the inputs `permittivity`, `source`, and `periodic`, all other parameters have defaults.
 Details about these are given below (with the default values, if defined).

-Parameters in the `Domain` class: `HelmholtzDomain` or `MultiDomain`
+Parameters in the `Domain` class: `HelmholtzDomain` (for a single domain without domain decomposition) or `MultiDomain` (to solve a problem with domain decomposition)

-* `permittivity`: 4-dimensional array with refractive index-squared distribution in x, y, and z direction, and a polarization dimension (unused in Helmholtz case).
+* `permittivity`: 3-dimensional array with refractive index-squared distribution in x, y, and z direction.
 To set up a 1 or 2-dimensional problem, leave the other dimension(s) as 1.
 * `periodic`: indicates for each dimension whether the simulation is periodic (`True`) or not (`False`).
 For periodic dimensions, i.e., `periodic` `= [True, True, True]`, the field is wrapped around the domain.
 * `pixel_size` `:float = 0.25`: points per wavelength.
 * `wavelength` `:float = None`: wavelength: wavelength in micrometer (um).
 If not given, i.e. `None`, it is calculated as `1/pixel_size = 4 um`.